playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 }, true);
 ```

-As demonstrated by the code above, `stopPropagation` works as you might expect it to as well!
+As demonstrated by the code above, `stopPropagation` works as you might expect it to in capture mode as well!